extrasad/track-message/README.md

 ## TODO list

 - [X] Show the message
-- [ ] Verify if the user is on the page for the first time
+- [X] Verify if the user is on the page for the first time
+- [X] Customize the text of the message
-- [ ] Customize the color and text of the message
+- [ ] Customize the color of the message
 - [ ] Multi-language